pnowosie/ifirma-api/README.md

 ## When you add more?
 Are PRs welcomed?

 Probably never.
 It's here to support my business.
-If you looking for ideas how to extend it, 👉 see [issue #8](https://github.com/pnowosie/ifirma-api/issues/8)
+If you're looking for ideas how to extend it, 👉 see [issue #8](https://github.com/pnowosie/ifirma-api/issues/8)

 ## Getting started